apnadkarni/blt/man/graph.rst

   The following options are specific to line markers:

-  **-dashes**  *dashList*

-    Sets the dash style of the line. *DashList* is a list of up to 11 numbers that alternately represent the lengths of the dashes and gaps on the line.
-Each number must be between 1 and 255.
-If *dashList* is "", the marker line will be solid.

-  **-fill**  *colorName*

-    Sets the background color of the line.
-This color is used with striped lines (see the **-dashes** option).
-If *colorName* is the empty string, no background color is drawn (the line will be dashed, not striped).
-The default background color is "".

-  **-linewidth**  *numPixels*

-    Sets the width of the lines.
-The default width is "0".

-  **-outline**  *colorName*

-    Sets the foreground color of the line.
-The default value is "black".

-  **-stipple**  *bitmapName*

-    Specifies a stipple pattern used to draw the line, rather than a solid line.  *BitmapName* specifies a bitmap to use as the stipple pattern.
-If *bitmapName* is "", then the line is drawn in a solid fashion.
-The default is "".

   **-bindtags**  *tagList*

     Specifies the binding tags for the marker.  *TagList* is a list of